-What is so different about what we are doing and how we do things?
+What is so different about what I am doing and how I do things?

 By having my own milk goats I am not supporting Factory Farming (in this case, Factory Farmed milk and dairy: that use cruel and inhumane production methods).
 I am encouraging others to not support cruel farming as well.